SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/sale/index.md

 # Sale ![icon][img10]

-From Sales, you can update forecasts for future sales, conclude sales, and create new ones.
+From Sale, you can update forecasts for future sales, conclude sales, and create new ones.
 Also, track the status of all sales that you and your colleagues are responsible for.

 ![Mobile CRM: Sale -app-screen][img1]